Atlas975/Notes/Cybersecurity/RiskManagement/Risk_management.md

 - Involves choosing to accept the risk without taking any immediate action to mitigate it.
 - This strategy is appropriate for low-probability or low-impact risks where the cost of mitigation would exceed the potential loss.

-## Selecting a risk method / framework
-- Selecting a risk method requires accounting for multiple factors such as:
-    1. Cost of using the method (eg tool costs, licensing, expertise)
-    2. Scope of the project (is the method proportionate to whats being assessed)
-    3. Are the required resources sustainable in the long term
-    4. Can key partners work with this method